Find the best product and price, effortlessly.

 Audio-Technica ATH-DSR9BT (2017)

-Lastly, we averaged out all of the reviews scores that we could find on these two products and compared them to other Closed-Back Headphones on the market.
-We learned that both of them performed far better than most of their competitors - the overall review average earned by Closed-Back Headphones being 7.4 out of 10, whereas the Denon AH-MM400 (2016) and Audio-Technica ATH-DSR9BT (2017) managed averages of 8.7 and 8.0 points, respectively.
+Lastly, we averaged out all of the reviews scores that we could find on these two products and compared them to other On-Ear Headphones on the market.
+We learned that both of them performed far better than most of their competitors - the overall review average earned by On-Ear Headphones being 7.4 out of 10, whereas the Denon AH-MM400 (2016) and Audio-Technica ATH-DSR9BT (2017) managed averages of 8.8 and 8.1 points, respectively.

 Due to the difference in their prices, however, it's important to keep in mind that a direct Denon AH-MM400 (2016) vs. Audio-Technica ATH-DSR9BT (2017) comparison might not be entirely fair - some sources don't take value for money into account when assigning their scores and therefore have a tendency to rate more premium products better.